PowerAppsDarren/Linux-Server-Notes/get-a-server-now.md

+# Get your own server out in the cloud!

 Get your server from a hosting provider.
 I have scoured the internet for the best deals and found that Hostinger offers some of the most affordable and reliable VPS hosting plans.👍👍